Shoulder Instability

 Diagnosis

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-It will focus on your shoulder.
+It will focus on the shoulder.

-Images of your shoulder may be taken.
-This can be done with x-rays.
+Pictures of your shoulder may be taken.
+This can be done with x-rays or an MRI scan.

 Treatments